Modern Indian Studies (M.A.)

 Starting semester: winter semester

-Admission requirements: Bachelor's degree or equivalent degree in Indian Studies, in Indology or any other social, economic, or humanistic science, including geography with a total of at least 50 credits
+Admission requirements: Bachelor's degree or equivalent degree in Indian Studies, in Indology or variuous social sciences and humanities or in economics or geography with a total of at least 50 credits (see below and http://www.uni-goettingen.de/en/135016.html).

 Application: Application for Master's degree programme by May 15th of each year